Menu

 1. Create a protocol from scratch or start with a template.

-2. Fill in the core metadata: title, description, abstract, and protocol type.
+2. Fill in the core metadata: title, description, abstract, and content type.

 3. Add steps, reagents, safety notes, and checkpoints.